samuel1208/UFLDL/README.md

 UFLDL
 =====

-The solution of Andrew Unsupervised Feature Learning and Deep Learning This solution is mainly copyed from https://github.com/danluu/UFLDL-tutorial. just rearrange the files
+This is the solution of Andrew's 'Unsupervised Feature Learning and Deep Learning'.
+This solution is mainly copyed from https://github.com/danluu/UFLDL-tutorial.
+I just rearrange the files